pathnode42/JiggleGen-Documentary/docs/Batch.md

 # Batch Operation Modes

-JiggleGen offers two types of batch operations: Cloth Generation and Collision Generation.
+JiggleGen offers two types of batch operations: 'Cloth Generation' and 'Collision Generation'.
-Each operation produces one or more Proxymeshes, which store the actual cloth or collision modifier.
+Each operation produces one or more ProxyMeshes, which store the actual cloth or collision modifier.
-The original Source Object is then linked to the Proxymesh via a 'Surface Deform' Modifier.
+The original source object is then linked to the proxymesh via a 'Surface Deform' modifier.
 To maintain clarity, each generated object receives an automated, descriptive name.

 Cloth Mesh: phy_[Source Object]_[Preset]